andela-fmustapha/Inverted-index/README.md

 * Click on `Upload File` to upload valid JSON file(s)
 * Upon successful upload, click on the `Create Index` button
 * Scroll down the page to see the created Index displayed in a tabular format
-* Choose a file to search through a file or `All files` to search through all files, input search words and view results below on the table.
+* Choose a file to search through a file, input search words and view results below on the table.

 ### Technology stack